 - Websites that ask you to sign in to access features or to post a comment.
 Make sure the login request isn’t a phishing attempt to get your username and password.

 - Virus alerts claiming to be from large companies.
-Microsoft and other companies likely won’t contact you over the phone or by email to remove a virus.
+Microsoft and other companies likely won’t contact you by phone or email to remove a virus.
 And if they do, hang up and call the number on the official site to make sure it’s a legit alert.

 - Social engineering scams — hackers could pretend to be from your company’s IT department in an attempt to trick you into handing over sensitive data.